ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 This plugin type supports the following options:

 - **executeModuleUrl** (recommended) - `URL` to the location of a file with the SSR rendering implementation
-- **customUrl** - `URL` to a file that has a `default export` of a function for handling the _prerendering_ lifecyle of a Greenwood build, and running the provided callback function
+- **customUrl** - `URL` to a file that has a `default export` of a function for handling the _prerendering_ lifecycle of a Greenwood build, and running the provided callback function

 ### Examples